candybytesgmbh/taco/README.md

 - Async update item amount per category from the local database

 ###### 3. Database [SearchFoodFragment]
-Access the local database provided in the App assets to load "food" information.
+Access the local database [FoodDb] provided in the App assets to load "food" information.
 Display all food elements in a single column List view.
 Use paging adapters, not load all search results at once into your list.
 Use "item_food.xml" layout as list item.